ColleagueRiley/Software-Rendering/README.md

 ```
 ## Step 4 (Free leftover data)

-Now you have to free the bitmap and image data using their respective functions.
+When you're done rendering, you should free the bitmap and image data using their respective functions.

 On X11 and MacOS, you also should free the buffer.